DavidVM1982/HomewizardPHP/README.md

 HomewizardPHP
 =============
 Homewizard API for storing and retrieving data of the Homewizard (http://www.homewizard.be).<br/>
-See version history below for possibilities.
+See version history below for possibilities or view a live site at http://egregius.be/homewizard/index.php

 Requirements:
 PHP 5+ and MySQL 5+